5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

-y# How to create/modify a Layout-ID for AppleALC
+# How to create/modify a Layout-ID for AppleALC

 **TABLE of CONTENTS**